nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Assigning a student contact while all student contacts are being shown.

    1. Prerequisites: List all student contacts using the `list` command.
-   There exists a group with the name `NUS Fintech Society` in ArchDuke.
+   There exists a group with the name `NUS Fintech Society` (case-insensitive) in ArchDuke.
 The student contact has yet to exist in the group.

    2. Test case: `assign 3 g/NUS Fintech Society` <br>
       Expected: Third student contact is assigned to the group `NUS Fintech Society`.
 The student contact appeared in the group.